 All children in school have one hour for their lunch.
 This allows plenty of time for them to eat and socialise with their peers.

-Our school dinners are provided by Nourish at a daily cost £2.30 per meal.
+Our school dinners are cooked in school by Holywell School Kitchens at a daily cost £2.30 per meal.
 These can be paid weekly, monthly or by term.
-Our menu and information about Nourish is available on our School Meals page.
+Our menu is available on our School Meals page.

 In Reception, Year One or Year Two: If your child is starting Reception, Year One or Year Two, you do not need to apply for free school meals.
 There is a government scheme for all Key Stage One children to receive a free school meal, regardless of parental income.
 Their free school meals will stop at the end of year two.